 If you only have one domain, you will automatically be redirected to its management page.

-- Scroll down to the DNS Settings section, click the Hamburger Menu on the right and select Add Record.
+- Scroll down to the DNS Settings section and click the Hamburger Menu on the right, then select Add Record.

 - Select CNAME Record from the drop-down menu, then click the Add button.

 - Enter the Sub Domain if necessary, followed by the CNAME Record domain or subdomain in the Alias For field.